 - Plaster coving in every room and with a design and proportions that will depend on the ceiling height

-- Wooden dado rail, picture rail, tall skirting boards, window and door architrave, again in proportion to ceiling heights and room dimensions
+- Wooden dado rail, picture rail mouldings, tall traditional skirting, Victorian architraves for windows and doors, again in proportion to ceiling heights and room dimensions

 - Persian style rugs